 Throughout the years, traditional small farms and backyards would supply eggs and meat for themselves and their neighbors.

-However in the mid-twentieth century this saw a decline, and as a substitute came the beginnings of the large-scale, poultry industry giants.
-Consequently, a high egg production in addition to a fast development of meat birds became the ultimate goal.
+However in the mid-twentieth century, this saw a decline, and as a substitute came the beginnings of the large-scale, poultry industry giants.
+Consequently, high egg production in addition to the fast development of meat birds became the ultimate goal.

-The Red Star, a hen that lays enormous quantities of eggs in their first years of life to then be culled, was brought up as a result.
+The Red Star, a hen that lays enormous quantities of eggs in its first years of life to then be culled, was brought up as a result.